proc7ts/fun-events/README.md

 The following event processors implemented:

 - [consumeEvents] - Creates an event processor that consumes incoming events.
+- [digAfter] - Creates an event processor that extracts event keepers from events incoming from `AfterEvent` keeper.
+- [digOn] - Creates an event processor that extracts event senders from incoming events.
 - [filterEvents] - Creates an event processor that passes incoming events matching the given condition only.
 - [firstEvent] - A processor of the first incoming event only.
 - [letInEvents] - Creates an event processor that passes incoming events until the required supply is cut off.